AJAmit17/Data-Science/README.md

-# This repository is basically to uplaod my assignments of PWSkills - Data Science Course
+# This repository is basically to uplaod my assignments
 EAT-SLEEP-CODE-REPEAT

 #Keepcoding